Fady-Esam/fruits-api/README.md

 - 🐞 Expect bugs, incomplete functionality, and breaking changes
 - 🔄 Updates and improvements coming soon

-*This README will be updated as the project progresses.*
+❗ *This README will be updated as the project progresses.*

+---

+## ✨ Features (Implemented So Far)

+- 🔐 Authentication endPoints
+- 🏠 Home endPoints

 ---